-A consistent history of Sahebganj can be traced from the 13th century when Bakhtiar Khilji (Sultanate-e-Dilli) visited the Bengal with his Muslim armies through Teliagarhi Pass. during the visit, he captured the Bengal where Sahebganj was also a prominent part.
-Again, the battle took place between the Humayun and Sher Shah Suri and the Mughal rule was set up on July 12, 1576.
-Then, several Mughal rulers ruled the Bengal.
+A consistent history of Sahebganj can be traced from the 13th century when Bakhtiar Khilji (Sultanate-e-Dilli) visited Bengal with his Muslim armies through Teliagarhi Pass.
+During the visit, he captured Bengal where Sahebganj was also a prominent part.
+Again, the battle took place between Humayun and Sher Shah Suri and the Mughal rule was set up on July 12, 1576.
+Then, several Mughal rulers ruled Bengal.
 During the reign of Akbar, the Rajmahal became the capital of Bengal.

 During the rule of Sher Shah Shuja (son of Emperor Shahjahan), Rajmahal became the capital of Bihar and witnessed the utmost glory and development.
-Rajmahal was also the place where Dr Gabriel Boughten cured the daughter of SHahh Shuja and with the return, he got the permission to trade in Bengal.
+Rajmahal was also the place where Dr Gabriel Boughten cured the daughter of Shah Shuja and in return, he got the permission to trade in Bengal.
 Also, this was the start of the British Rule.

-Moti Jharna.
+1. Moti Jharna.
 Moti Jharna is one of the most amazing tourist destinations to visit with your loved ones.
-If you love nature then you will be definitely finding this place one of the most exceptionally serene, beautiful and phenomenal tourist attractions!
+If you love nature then you will be definitely finding this place to be exceptionally serene, beautiful and phenomenal.

-Bhagwan Kuan.
+5. Bhagwan Kuan.
 Bhagwan Kuan is one of the most interesting tourist destinations to visit.
 This is also one of the oldest tourist places situated in Sahebganj.
 It was built in the memory of Edward II.